Alcohol-Free Drinks FAQ: The Questions People Ask Most

 • Treat them like any other drink, not as unlimited 'free' calories

-Diabetes UK explicitly advises against low-alcohol beers like Kaliber, Swan Light, and Becks Blue, noting they're 'similar to drinking ordinary sugary drinks'.
+Diabetes UK explicitly advises against low-alcohol beers like Kaliber, Swan Light, and Becks Blue, noting they 'contain only carbohydrate and so are similar to drinking ordinary sugary drinks and are not recommended for people with diabetes'.

 If you're diabetic and want AF drinks: